otrv4/otrv4/otrv4.md

 #### Upon completing the DAKE

-The AKE is considered to be completed when either:
+The DAKE is considered to be completed when either:

 1. Bob sends the DRE Auth message.
 In this case:
   * Set `initiator` as `false`.